Ebrahim Rasool

-Ebrahim Rasool (born 15 July 1962) is a South African politician and diplomat who served as the South African Ambassador to the United States from 2010 to 2015, as a Member of the National Assembly from 2009 to 2010, and as the 5th Premier of the Western Cape from 2004 to 2008.
+Ebrahim Rasool (born 15 July 1962) is a South African politician and former diplomat who served as the South African ambassador to the United States from 2010 to 2015 and again in 2025, as a member of the National Assembly from 2009 to 2010, and as the 5th premier of the Western Cape from 2004 to 2008.
 He is a member of the African National Congress and has held various leadership positions in the party.

+On 14 March 2025, while serving as ambassador to the US, Rasool was declared persona non grata by Secretary of State Marco Rubio over his criticism of the Trump administration and expelled him from the United States.

 Early life and education

-Ebrahim Rasool was born 15 July 1962 in District Six, Cape Town.
-When he was nine years old, he and his family were forcefully evicted from the area due to the apartheid government declaring the area a "Whites – only" residential suburb.
-His family relocated to Primose Park near Manenberg on the Cape Flats.
+Ebrahim Rasool was born 15 July 1962 in District Six, Cape Town, to a Muslim family of mixed English-Javanese-Dutch-Indian heritage.
+The apartheid system classified him as Coloured.
+When he was nine years old, he and his family were forcefully evicted from the area in which they lived due to the government declaring the area a "Whites-only" residential suburb, and his family relocated to Primose Park near Manenberg on the Cape Flats.

-Rasool matriculated from Livingstone High School in Claremont in 1980.
-He proceeded to study at the University of Cape Town and graduated with a Bachelor of Arts degree in 1983, and a Higher Diploma in Education in 1984 from the university.
+Rasool was matriculated from Livingstone High School in Claremont in 1980.
+He proceeded to study at the University of Cape Town and was graduated with a bachelor of arts degree in 1983, and a Higher Diploma in Education in 1984 from the university.
 During this period, he became involved in student politics.
 He was employed as a teacher at Spine Road High School in 1985.

 Political career

 He soon became involved in the anti-apartheid movement.
 He held senior positions in the United Democratic Front and the African National Congress.
 He served prison sentences and was also frequently placed under house arrest.
 Between 1991 and 1994, he was an assistant to the Rector of the University of the Western Cape and the Treasurer of the ANC's provincial structure.

 Rasool was elected to the Western Cape Provincial Legislature in April 1994 following the country's first democratic election.
 He served as the MEC for Health and Social Services from 1994 to 1998.
 In 1998, he was elected Provincial Chairperson of the ANC.
-He was appointed as the MEC for Finance and Economic Development in 2001 and held this position until his appointment as the 5th Premier of the Western Cape in April 2004.
+He was appointed the MEC for Finance and Economic Development in 2001 and held this position until his appointment as the 5th Premier of the Western Cape in April 2004.
 Mcebisi Skwatsha succeeded him as Provincial Chairperson.